percona/mongo_terraform_ansible/terraform/docker/README.md

     terraform apply
     ```

-3. Check resources are running correctly
+3. Check containers are running correctly

     ```
     docker ps -a
     ```

-4. Connect to mongos router to access the cluster.
-Example:
+4. Connect to a mongos router to access the cluster.
+For example:

     ```
     docker exec -it test-mongos00 mongosh admin -u root -p percona sh.status()
     ```

-- Access PMM running on https://127.0.0.1:443.
-Default credentials are admin/admin.
+- Access PMM Server by opening a web browser at https://127.0.0.1:443.
+The default credentials are admin/admin
-- By default a 2 shard cluster is deployed.
-Each shard is 3 node PSS replicaset.
-- A pbm-cli container is deployed where you can run PBM commands.
+- A `pbm-cli` container is deployed where you can run PBM commands.
 Example:
   ```
   docker exec -it test-pbm-cli pbm status
   ```
-- Access minio web interace at http://127.0.0.1:9001.
-Default credentials are minio/minioadmin.
+- Access the Minio web interface at http://127.0.0.1:9001 to see the backup storage.
+The default credentials are minio/minioadmin
-- No need to use Ansible when deploying via Docker images.
+- There is no need to run the Ansible playbooks when deploying MongoDB via the Docker images

 ## Cleanup